Intelligent Document Processing meaning

-This technique involves changing coloured images into a black and white pixel-based representation.
+This technique involves changing colored images into a black-and-white pixel-based representation.
 The purpose is that OCR can use the pixel values (0-black and 256-white) to differentiate between the background and text files in the foreground.

 2. Classification Is the Next Step